TIME-BULDER/BMM/README.md

 ## Who Is It For?

-Bitcoin Blood has been designed for:
+HEMORA has been designed for:

 * National Blood Transfusion Centers
 * Public and Private Hospitals